-In addition to EPS and free cash flow, the group vice presidents' bonuses were principally determined using a composite of (i) operating profit and trade working capital objectives specific to the group vice presidents' business unit (for Mr. Muse, the lighting business ("Lighting"), and for Mr. Smith, the power systems business ("Power")), and (ii) strategic objectives that were identified as being important indicia of success for the group vice president's respective business unit.
-The weightings of each performance measure and the potential bonus payout for Messrs.
-Muse and Smith were as follows:
+In addition to EPS and free cash flow measured in the same manner as for corporate officers described above, the group vice presidents' short-term incentive awards were principally determined using a composite of (i) operating profit and trade working capital objectives specific to the group vice presidents' business unit (for Mr. Muse, the lighting business ("Lighting"), and for Mr. Amato, the electrical products business ("Electrical Products")), and (ii) strategic objectives that were identified as being important indicia of success for the group vice president's respective business unit.
+The weightings of each performance measure and the potential payout for Messrs.
+Muse and Amato were as follows: